Reggie Wayne: 2008

-2009 season
+2009

-In Week 10 of 2009, Wayne caught the winning touchdown pass with 0:14 left against the New England Patriots in what is now known as the "4th and 2" game.
-Wayne was also selected as a starter for the Pro Bowl, but couldn't play due to the Colts playing in the Super Bowl.
-In Super Bowl XLIV, Wayne had 5 catches for 46 yards, but the Colts lost to the New Orleans Saints 31-17.
+In the Colts' 2009 season opener against the Jacksonville Jaguars, Wayne had ten receptions for 162 yards and a touchdown in the 14–12 victory.
+In Week 3, against the Arizona Cardinals, he had seven receptions for 126 receiving yards and a touchdown in the 31–10 victory.
+In Week 8, against the San Francisco 49ers, he had 12 receptions for 147 yards and a touchdown in the 18–14 victory.
+In Week 10, he caught the winning touchdown pass with 0:14 left against the New England Patriots in what is now known as the "4th and 2" game.
+He had ten receptions for 126 yards and two touchdowns in the win over New England.
+In Week 15, against the Jacksonville Jaguars, he had five receptions for 132 yards and a touchdown in the 35–31 victory.
+He totaled 100 receptions for 1,264 receiving yards and ten receiving touchdowns on the season.
+Wayne was also selected as a starter for the Pro Bowl, but could not play due to the Colts playing in the Super Bowl.
+In Super Bowl XLIV, Wayne had five catches for 46 yards, but the Colts lost 31–17 to the New Orleans Saints.

-2010 season
+2010

 In 2010, Wayne was second in the NFL receptions with 111 (a career-high), and third in receiving yards with 1,355.
 During a season where the Colts heavily relied on Peyton Manning to win games, Wayne again cemented himself as one of the top receivers in the NFL.
 This included a franchise-record 15 receptions which he converted into 196 yards against Jacksonville in Week 4, and 14 receptions for 200 yards in Week 13 against Dallas.
-Wayne was also selected as a starter the Pro Bowl.
+Wayne was selected to his fifth Pro Bowl and earned first team All-Pro honors for the first time.
+He was ranked 31st by his fellow players on the NFL Top 100 Players of 2011.

-2011 season
+2011

 Wayne's numbers were lower than usual in 2011 without Peyton Manning starting at quarterback, though he still led team in receptions (75) and receiving yards (960).
 He had four touchdown receptions as well.
-On September 25, 2011, Wayne recorded his 800th catch against the Pittsburgh Steelers.
+He had three games going over the 100-yard mark on the year, including a season-high 122 against the Carolina Panthers in Week 12.